c. 1735 - c. 1837

 A district in the old Chickasaw Nation, a county in Chickasaw Nation Indian Territory and a county, town and stream in present-day Mississippi are all named in honor of Tishominko.

 Tishominko passed away before reaching Indian Territory near the Little Rock depot.
-It is believed that he succumbed to small pox at the advanced age of 104 on the Chickasaw Trail of Tears.
+It is believed that he succumbed to small pox at more than 100 years old during removal from the homelands, near the Little Rock Depot.
 His burial site is unknown.

 Today, the capital city of the Chickasaw Nation carries his name and the Great Seal of the Chickasaw Nation bears his image as a symbol of what it means to be Chickasaw.